mattschlosser/php-totp/README.md

 Since SHA1 HMACs can use at most 160 bits in a shared secret, and since this provides siginficantly more protection against brute-force attacks, you should probably go for 160-bit secrets generated using a cryptographically-secure random generator.
 160 bits is 20 octets (bytes), so `random_bytes(20)` is a good option for a sufficiently secure secret.
 There is little to be gained in generating secrets of more than 160 bits.

 Once you have generated the secret you must store it securely.
 Never store it unencrypted, and make sure you have a strong key for your encryption.
-Use different keys for your various environments, and make sure you re-generate and re-encrypt the secrets.
+Use different keys for your various environments, and make sure you refresh your key often.

 Most authenticator apps can scan QR codes or allow the user to enter the shared secret as text.
 The secrets themselves are binary data - a byte sequence not a string.
 As such, in their raw form they are not easy for users to type into their authenticator app.
 Base32 is usually used for this purpose in TOTP.
 Whether you store your users' secrets as raw bytes or Base32 encoded, you still need to encrypt the stored secret.